shreyas-makes/papercup-ai/README.md

 - Mobile-responsive UI built with Tailwind CSS
 - Background job processing via Sidekiq

+## Changelog

+### April 3, 2025 - WebRTC Backend Foundation

+We've established the backend infrastructure for WebRTC communication in the Papercup platform.
+This included creating a robust configuration initializer with multiple Google STUN servers, developing a secure JWT-based token generation service with built-in expiration, and adding a properly authenticated token API endpoint.
+To enable real-time communication, we implemented ActionCable channels for WebRTC signaling and designed service classes for connection handling and call routing.
+Integration with Twilio was completed by adding the twilio-ruby gem and creating a service for outbound PSTN calls, along with configuring the necessary environment variables.
+We also developed a testing framework with a browser-based interface to validate the token generation functionality.

+### April 1, 2025 - User Authentication Enhancements

+The Google OAuth integration was significantly improved with more robust error handling and user flow optimizations.
+We enhanced the authentication process to distinguish between login and signup scenarios with contextual button labels and appropriate redirects.
+The user model's OAuth handling was streamlined to store only necessary user information from Google profiles, and we implemented proper session management to prevent authentication conflicts.

+### March 31, 2025 - Call Processing and Notifications

+We implemented a comprehensive notification system throughout the application with different notification types for various scenarios.
+This included success notifications for completed actions, warning notifications for low credit balances, and error notifications for failed operations.
+The notification components were designed with auto-dismiss functionality and appropriate visual styling based on the message type.
+Additionally, we fixed issues with the call initiation process after login, ensuring proper outlet connections and event handling.

+### March 30, 2025 - Active Call Interface

+The active call screen was fully implemented with a visually appealing overlay that centers perfectly on the screen.
+The interface includes all specified components: the dialed phone number display, a functional duration timer, current credit balance indicator, and a prominent red end call button.
+Animations were added for smooth transitions between calling states, and we ensured proper mobile responsiveness.
+The interface was carefully designed to balance aesthetics with usability, providing clear visual feedback during active calls.

+### March 29, 2025 - Call History and Error States

+We created a complete call history section with a Stimulus controller that displays past calls in a scrollable list.
+Each call entry shows the phone number, date/time, duration, and country flag when available.
+The history component includes a "No calls yet" message for new users and offers one-click redial functionality.
+Additionally, we implemented various error states and feedback mechanisms throughout the application, including loading spinners, disabled states for buttons during processing, and appropriate error notifications for failed operations.

+### March 28, 2025 - Core Database Models

+The foundation of the application's data structure was established by creating and implementing all the necessary database models.
+We developed the User model with Devise integration, the Call model for tracking call details, the CreditTransaction model for financial operations, and the CallRate model for determining call pricing.
+Money-Rails was integrated for handling currency fields, and we created service objects for managing credit operations and call completions.
+Comprehensive testing was implemented for all models and services to ensure reliability and data integrity.

 ## Technology Stack

 - **Frontend**: Stimulus, Turbo, Tailwind CSS